-Mix 1/2 t. salt into your regular cleansing product and wash as usual.
-Adds exfoliation to your facial cleansing routine.
+Mix 1/2 teaspoon salt into your regular cleansing product and wash as usual.
+Epsom salt adds gentle exfoliation to your facial cleansing routine.

 6. Mosquito Bites

-Add 2 T. salt to 1 cup of water and soak a clean cloth.
+Add 2 tablespoons salt to 1 cup of water and soak a clean cloth.
 Then press cloth on bite for a few minutes to soothe irritation.

 8. Pest Control Spray

-Mix 2 T. in a spray bottle with warm water and shake to dissolve.
+Mix 2 tablespoons in a spray bottle with warm water and shake to dissolve.
 Spray on bugs around your yard and on plants in your garden that may be more susceptible to pests.